Medicare Supplement Plans in Colorado

 Let’s say Alex has a Medicare Advantage plan when he breaks his leg.
 Well, the Ambulance ride, if it’s covered, will still cost $165.
 Then, the hospital will cost $195 PER DAY for days 1-5.

-If Alex was in the hospital for 5 days that could cost him a whopping $975!
+If Alex was in the hospital for five days, that could cost him a whopping $975!
 That not even including the cost of diagnostic tests or lab work.

 Colorado Medicare Part D Prescription Drug Plans

 Part D works with Medicare, which doesn’t cover medication expenses.
-It’s important to select a Part D plan as soon as possible to avoid adding a long-term penalty to your premiums.
+It’s crucial to select a prescription plan as soon as possible to avoid adding a long-term penalty to your premiums.

 The longer you wait to select coverage, the higher the penalty can become.
 Beneficiaries that don’t take medications can still benefit from a Part D policy.